DCRUNNN/ProjectGenerator/README.md

 # Project Generator

-+ a tool to generate new project
++ a tool to generate new project.